rticommunity/rticonnextdds-connector/README.md

  * **C**: for the native code lovers, we have header files so you can call the *Connector* API directly in your C application; that's how *Prototyper* is implemented.
 The Lua version used is 5.1.

 ### Platform support
 We are building our library for a few architectures only.
 Check them out [here](https://github.com/rticommunity/rticonnextdds-connector/tree/master/lib).
-If you need another architecture, please contact [RTI Support](https://support.rti.com).
+If you need another architecture, please contact your RTI account manager or sales@rti.com.

 **Windows Note**: We tested the Node.js/JavaScript Connector on Win10 64 bit.
 We notice that npm works best with VS Express 2013.
-Feel free to ask questions on the [RTI Community forum](https://community.rti.com/forums/technical-questions) or contact [RTI Support](https://support.rti.com) for more details on Windows and Connector.
+Feel free to ask questions on the [RTI Community forum](https://community.rti.com/forums/technical-questions) for more details on Windows and Connector.

 If you want to check the version of the libraries, run the following command: